Survivorship training for nurses

 The live training will be held on:

-The self-paced learning modules will need to be completed between between Wednesday, February 16 and Wednesday, February 23.
-These modules will take approximately 6-8 hours of time to complete.
+The self-paced learning modules will need to be completed between Wednesday, February 8 and Thursday, February 23.
+These modules will take approximately 5 hours of time to complete.

 The Survivorship Series will provide patient education on the following topics: